rcarrata/rcarrata.github.io/_posts/2020-05-01-upgrade-ocp4-from-the-cli.md

 Updating to latest version 4.3.13
 ```

-And that it's, after that you have your OCP4 cluster in the latest version available in this
+And that's it!
+After that, you have your OCP4 cluster on the latest version available at this
-moments.
+point.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*